elegant-scipy/elegant-scipy/markdown/ch7.markdown

 ```

-Oops!
 Even though we started closer to the original image, we failed to
 recover the correct rotation.
 This is because optimization techniques can get
 stuck in local minima, little bumps on the road to success, as we saw above
 with the shift-only alignment.
 They can therefore be quite sensitive to the